jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 Shares of the IDPF outputs can be aggregated together across multiple reports.
 This is used in Poplar1 ({{Section 8 of !VDAF}}) to count how many input strings begin with a candidate prefix.
-IDPFs are private in the sense that each Aggregators learning nothing about the underlying inputs beyond the value of this sum.
+IDPFs are private in the sense that each Aggregator learns nothing about the underlying inputs beyond the value of this sum.
 However, IDPFs on their own do not provide robustness.
 For example, it is possible for a malicious Client to fool the Aggregators into accepting malformed counter (i.e., a value other than `0` or `1`).
-It is also possible for a Client to "vote twice" by construcing key shares for which `f(x) = f(x') = beta`, where `x` and `x'` are distinct, equal-length strings.
+It is also possible for a Client to "vote twice" by constructing key shares for which `f(x) = f(x') = beta`, where `x` and `x'` are distinct, equal-length strings.

 To mitigate these issues, IDPF must be composed with some interactive mechanism